hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description

+This PR allows the user to specify a JWT key algorithm when starting a node with http auth, and the algorithm will then be used with the provided public key.

+- Added acceptance tests with login and authorised routes example usage
+- Added unit tests for parsing of the public key file and creating JWTAuthOptions
+- Added command line argument 'rpc-http-authentication-jwt-algorithm'
+- Added test public key - JWT sets
+- Added to change log

+## Note for reviewers

+The deprecation warnings will be flagged by sonar cloud, however it seems we're on a version of vert.x where some methods are flagged as deprecated but the replacement is not available.

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->